barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 ### Detecting Rule Violations

-At this point you might be wondering if there is any tools to help you detect rule violations and the answer is [Miri](https://github.com/rust-lang/miri).
+At this point you might be wondering if there are any tools to help you detect rule violations and the answer is [Miri](https://github.com/rust-lang/miri).
 It is an analysis tool that can run your program or test suite and detect [certain kinds](https://github.com/rust-lang/miri#miri) of undefined behavior by using an interpreter for Rust's [mid-level IR](https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md).